Cant Reset PC thinks its running Windows to Go

 Why does my PC think it's running Windows To Go?

-How can I fix the "This PC can't be reset because it is running Windows To Go" error?
+How do I fix the “This PC can’t be reset because it is running Windows To Go” error?

-What if deleting the registry value doesn’t work?
+What if deleting the registry value doesn’t fix the issue?

-If the issue persists, check for external drives, run the System File Checker tool (sfc /scannow), or perform a clean installation of Windows using a bootable USB drive with installation media.
+Remove all external drives, run an SFC scan, or perform a clean installation of Windows using bootable USB media.

-Will this method work on all versions of Windows?
+Will this fix work on all versions of Windows?

 Can I reinstall Windows without fixing this error?

-How can I prevent this issue from happening again?
+How can I prevent this issue from returning?

 Encountering the "This PC can't be reset because it is running Windows To Go" error can be frustrating, especially when your system isn't actually running Windows To Go.
 Thankfully, the solution is straightforward: deleting the PortableOperatingSystem registry value usually resolves the issue.
 Just remember to proceed with caution when editing the registry.

-If this guide helped you, let us know in the comments!
-For more complex issues, consider seeking assistance from a qualified technician or consulting the official Microsoft support forums.
+If this guide helped you, let me know.
+For more complex issues, consider seeking assistance from a qualified technician or starting a post in the official Microsoft support forums.